enricomarchesin/spark-streaming-example/README.md

 docker-compose up -d
 ```

-After 20-40 seconds, depending on how powerful is your development machine, the cluster should be up.
-You can check using the following commands:
+After 20-40 seconds (depending on how powerful your development machine is), the cluster should be up.

+You can check its state using the following commands:

 ```bash
 docker-compose ps
 docker-compose logs
 ```

 ### 3. Get sample data into local Kafka cluster

-The first thing we need to do is push the sample data to a Kafka topic:
+The first thing we need to do is push the sample data to a Kafka topic (`sf.stats.crimes`):

 ```bash
 python kafka_server.py
 ```

-_Note: one dot will be printed every 100 events published, and each line will contain 100 dots (199999 messages total, 100*100 messages per line, so total 20 lines should be printed)._
+One dot will be printed every 100 call events published, and each line will contain 100 dots.
+There are 199999 calls total in the JSON file: with 100*100 messages per line, a total of 20 lines should be printed.

 ### 4a.
 Consume using Spark Structured Streaming